-The above paragraph may make it sound like your time at Winchester will be an academic vacation.
-This is definitely not the case.
-Private individual study is heavily emphasized in the British system.
+Advance planning and independent learning: With only 12-15 hours of class time per week, you may think your time in Scotland will be an academic vacation.
+This is not the case.
+Much of the emphasis is placed on private study.
+In the British system, students do not say they are "studying" history, for example.
+They say they are "reading" history.
+And that is precisely what students are expected to do: read!
 As one student said, "You will probably spend a lot less time in class than you are used to, but in exchange, you are expected to do a lot more independent work!"

-Upon beginning a class, you will likely be given a long reading list.
-This is not a required reading list; it is a list of suggested readings that will expand your knowledge of the subject area; what you actually read from the list is mostly left up to you.
+Upon beginning a class, you will likely be given a (very) long reading list.
+This is not a required reading list; it is a list of suggested readings that will expand your knowledge of the subject area.
+What you actually read from the list is mostly left up to you.
 If you are told that "You may wish to look at these specific titles," take that as a strong hint to read those books.
 You should also browse through several of the others and choose two or three to read carefully.
-These readings will form the basis of your contributions to seminar discussions, as well as for the essays discussed below.
+These readings will form the basis of your contributions to tutorial discussions, as well as for the essays that serve as assessment for the module.